The table of contents may be found here.

 since they have not been transported far enough even to round and

 polish the clasts.
-They tend to form from catastrophic
+They tend to form from catastrophic events,

 The Shinarump conglomerate sample shown above is a moderately well-sorted clast-supported conglomerate composed of bits of quartzite that weathered from the flanking uplifts of the Ancestral Rocky Mountains.

 Below is a paleogeologic map of the Tr-3 surface on which the

 Paleogeologic map of the lower Shinarump Formation surface in the Jermez.region